Neurophysics Program - archives

 Building bridges between disciplines and institutions

-The goal of the Neurophysics program is to provide expertise in Neuroscience research to highly qualified personnel from the fields of photonics and material sciences.
-This will create a new generation of scientists proficient in a wide variety of fields.
-These men and women will then be able to develop new tools derived from the fields of physics and chemistry and apply them to the understanding of neurobiological questions, including the study of normal and pathological brain tissue.
+The goal of the Neurophysics program was to provide expertise in Neuroscience research to highly qualified personnel from the fields of photonics and material sciences.
+This helped create a new generation of scientists proficient in a wide variety of fields.
+These men and women were then be able to develop new tools derived from the fields of physics and chemistry and apply them to the understanding of neurobiological questions, including the study of normal and pathological brain tissue.